 Mkuyu Guide School

 Mkuyu Guide School can be found in Tungamalenga, the last village on the road towards Ruaha National Park.
-The school is locally run and attracts young people from all over Tanzania who aspire towards a career in the safari industry.
+The school is locally run and attracts young people from all over southern Tanzania who aspire towards a career in the safari industry.
 With a minimum of resources the school has already seen lots of young students come to learn about the bush and tourism in Tanzania.
 Paul Tickner Safaris has worked with founder Leonard Fidelis since the school began in 2013.

 A big thank you to Tandala, Kichaka, Kwihala, Mdonya, Jongomero, Ikuka, Hilltop, Wildlife Connection, WCS, STEP and all the other camps and NGOs who have taken on students from Mkuyu.

 When local people start to see the benefit to their livelihoods of having a national park like Ruaha on their doorstep, the goals of conservation become a lot more achievable.
 Tungamalenga and neighbouring villages see a lot of crop raiding by elephants during the harvest season and local pastoralists also frequently lose their livestock to hyena and lion, understandably this situation creates animosity towards conservation areas.
-As a safari outfit, it is our responsibility to foster the development of local communities and help them live sustainably with wildlife.
+As a safari company, it is our responsibility to foster the development of local communities and help them live sustainably with wildlife.

 If you would like to help; by sponsoring a student, or otherwise please contact us.

 Click here for information about conservation and community projects working around Ruaha and Tanzania.